mpitzer26/starter/docs/HOWTO.md

 One way to begin is to start idle3 (which might just be "idle" on Windows), create a new file, and then use the "save as" command to save it within your project directory.
 Save it as "sample.py".

+[!Note]
+If you are using another IDE, the command for creating a new program file will be different.
+For example, in PyCharm the `File` menu has a `new` choice, and within that submenu you can choose `Python file`.

 ## Hello, world